-where we have expanded the gamma functions containing $\mathcal{O}(M\omega)$ terms, and have neglected the second and higher order terms of $\mathcal{O}(M\omega)$.
-As evident, the above tidal response function is also purely imaginary in nature, i.e., the scalar TLNs of a Kerr BH under axi-symmetric tidal perturbation identically vanishes.
-Thus it is interesting to note that the behaviour of the scalar tidal response function for a Kerr black hole in the non-rotating, slowly rotating and axi-symmetric limit yields zero TLNs, as in the case of perturbations with non-zero spins.
-Thus we can conclude that in these three limiting cases, the TLNs of a non-extremal Kerr BH identically vanishes, irrespective of the spin of the perturbation.
+where we have expanded the gamma functions containing $\mathcal{O}(M\omega)$ terms and have neglected the second- and higher-order terms of $\mathcal{O}(M\omega)$.
+As evident, the above tidal response function is also purely imaginary in nature, i.e., the scalar TLNs of a Kerr BH under axisymmetric tidal perturbation identically vanish.
+It also implies that the scalar TLNs of slowly rotating Kerr BH vanish as well.
+Thus, it is interesting to note that the behavior of the scalar tidal response function for a Kerr black hole in the non-rotating, slowly rotating, and axisymmetric tidal field limits yields zero TLNs, as in the case of perturbations with non-zero spins.
+Hence, we can conclude that in these three limiting cases the TLNs of a non-extremal Kerr BH identically vanish, irrespective of the spin of the perturbation.